 Our research has shown that specific immune pathways driving neuro-inflammation have clinically significant consequences.
 We demonstrated that disease phenotypes with elevated TH17/neutrophil signatures, unlike Th1 driven disease, do not respond well to conventional MS therapies.
 Clinically, these include highly inflamed relapsing remitting MS, neuromyelitis optica (NMO), and progressive MS (data from Dr. Segal at the University of Michigan).
 Currently, there is a lack of effective treatment options for progressive MS and NMO.
 Therefore, further characterization of these diseases will provide insights into novel treatment strategies for these underserved patients.

 Our observations from human and mouse studies suggest the following biological paradigm.
 Neuro-autoimmune patients who do not respond to conventional therapies have a strong auto-reactive TH17 response that initiates the recruitment of neutrophils and other inflammatory myeloid cells into the CNS where they support the proliferation of inflammatory B-cells.
 In contrast, patients who are effectively managed with conventional therapies have a TH1-predominant disease where B-cells have a regulatory response.
-My studies have addressed 3 key issues in the field of MS/neuro-inflammation.
+My studies have addressed three key issues in the field of MS/neuro-inflammation.

 - The biological heterogeneity in the MS population impacts the prognosis of this disease.
-Our studies have identified a series of serum based biomarkers that could have prognostic utility in MS.
+Our studies have identified a series of serum-based biomarkers that could have prognostic utility in MS.

-- The balance of inflammatory and regulatory B-cells have are key in modulating disease activity in MS. Considering that therapies specifically targeting B-cells are emerging for MS, our studies on B-cells populations are highly relevant and could impact how patients are monitored while on B-cell depleting therapies.
+- The balance of inflammatory and regulatory B-cells are key in modulating disease activity in MS. Considering that therapies specifically targeting B-cells are emerging for MS, our studies on B-cells populations are highly relevant and could impact how patients are monitored while on B-cell depleting therapies.

-- Our studies have described an underappreciated role of BAFF in TH1- and TH17- induced inflammation which has provided a plausible explanation for the failure of Atacicept in MS.
+- Our studies have described an underappreciated role of BAFF in TH1- and TH17- induced inflammation, which has provided a plausible explanation for the failure of Atacicept in MS.

 B.S., Idaho State University, Pocatello, ID, 1999